foxtrotington/butterfly/README.md

 2. Aquire data via
     Navigating to the PythonSDM folder -> cd butterfly/PythonSDM Then running the Pull_Sort script -> python Pull_Sort.py
-3. Run the kensakulizer script to clean the data
-    -> python kensakulizer.py

 # How to Use: (Running the SDM)
 1. Navigate to PythonSDM folder